Fresh Fun Flavor

 Overhead view showing how to sprinkle the raisins into the granola after cooking.

-Close up view of granola to show texture.
+Close up view to show texture of the oats and raisins.

-Close-up of crunchy granola clusters with almonds and pepitas.
+Close-up of crunchy clusters with almonds and pepitas.

 💭Tips and Tricks